juliansommer/workout-track/README.md

 - personal bests per exercise per user
 - have user page where they can see their data
 - on the user page, can edit their details (being height, weight and age)
-- then need a seperate user table in supabase that is linked to the auth table
+- then need a separate user table in supabase that is linked to the auth table